 Stoved chicken recipe dinners matter when you want comfort without feeling heavy.
 I hear this a lot from women over 40 who want food that tastes good and still feels kind to their bodies.
+If you enjoy gentle, warming flavors, you might also like my Nariyal chicken recipe, which uses coconut to keep the meat tender and easy to digest, or a bright and simple option like 30-minute lemon chicken for an easy, balanced meal.

-I’m Chef Thomas, and I’ve cooked this dish more times than I can count.
+Iโm Chef Thomas, and Iโve cooked this dish more times than I can count.
 I started making it on quiet nights when energy was low and rich food felt like too much.
 This recipe gave me warmth, steady energy, and a calm full feeling without stress.

 - Done in 30 minutes